Greewil/version-update-helper/README.md

     Vuh can work with your project's versions from any directory inside of your local repository.
     Vuh also can work with monorepos, so you can handle few different modules stored in one mono repository.
     Project repository: https://github.com/Greewil/version-update-helper

+## Version comparing logic

+When comparing versions by default vuh will use this logic: if versions are the same except prerelease info the largest version will be the one without any prerelease info and other will be treated as equals.
+But you can override get_larger_prerelease_info function in .vuh file if you want to use your own function for comparing prerelease information for your project.

 ## License